noes14155/Telegrambot-with-GPT/README.md

 🤖 A Telegram bot powered by ChatGPT using the Aiogram API.

 ℹ️ Note: The Hugging Face token is only required for image captioning.

-### Image generation is currentky not working as imaginepy API is down.
-I am looking for an aternative.
-Open to suggestions.

 ✨ Features: